But before I can get to that two-parter, I have to slog through this two-parter.

 This is skipping ahead in the show's history a lot, but screw it, I'm doing it anyway.
 Two Doctors from now, there will be an episode called "The Girl Who Waited," about one of the Doctor's companions, Amy, falling into a different time frame and spending decades fending for herself, when it's only been a few hours for the Doctor.
 And you know what?
 The show treats that like some great tragedy.
 Here, the same basic thing is treated like a misunderstanding.
 Is it because Mickey's black?

 Actually, no. You know what?
 I originally typed that as a joke.
-And yet, the only black character in the series so far is treated like a piece of crap whenever he shows up.
+And yet, the only black character in the show so far is treated like dirt whenever he shows up.
 So you know what, Russell T. Davies?
-Maybe you should have spent a little less time adding cheap jabs at religion and instead took some time to think about how you were treating the only minority character in England's most iconic science fiction show.
+Maybe you should have spent a little less time adding cheap jabs at religion and instead took some time to think about how you were treating the only minority character in England's longest-running and most iconic science fiction show.

 |"I... just... wow.
 Sorry, I don't usually get criticized that fervently."|